ADD CONDITION

 If a patient experiences a severe sore throat that persists for more than two days, or if it is accompanied by symptoms such as headache, rash, swelling, nausea, or vomiting, it is imperative to consult a healthcare professional promptly, as these may indicate a serious underlying condition.

-Patients should discontinue use and seek medical advice if any of the following occur: a cough that persists for more than one week, a cough that tends to recur, or a cough accompanied by fever, rash, or a persistent headache.
-These symptoms may signify a serious health issue that requires further evaluation.
-Additionally, if a sore mouth does not show improvement within seven days, or if there is ongoing irritation, pain, or redness that persists or worsens, it is essential to contact a healthcare provider for further assessment and guidance.
+Patients should discontinue use and seek medical advice if any of the following occur: a cough that persists for more than one week, a cough that tends to recur, or a cough accompanied by fever, rash, or a persistent headache, as these symptoms could signify a serious health issue.
+Additionally, if a sore mouth does not show improvement within seven days, or if irritation, pain, or redness persists or worsens, it is essential to contact a healthcare provider for further evaluation.

 Side Effects